himanshuyv/SMAI/assignments/1/README.md

 The plot for inference time vs training size for my best model, my optimized model and the sklearn model is following.
 ![Training Size](./figures/knn_inference_time_vs_train_size.png)

+Here we can see that the inference time for all the three models is similar for smaller train sizes.
+But as the train size increases the inference time for my model increases more than the sklearn model.
+My optimized model is faster than my best model for all the train sizes.
+My optimized model is faster than the sklearn model for smaller train sizes but as the train size increases the sklearn model is faster than my optimized model.

 ### Second Dataset
 For the second dataset that given that was already suffled and splitted in (80:10:10) ratio for training, validating and testing.
 I used the best hyperparameters from the first dataset to train the model on the second dataset.
 The best hyperparameters were k = 10 and distance_metric = 'manhattan'.

 But the accuracy that I got for the second dataset was lesser than the first dataset.
 The accuracy that I got for the second dataset was around 25%.
 This is because as this dataset was already splitted hence dropping duplicates doesn't removed much duplicated from the data and hence there are multiple genres for same song.
 This is the reason that the accuracy is lesser for the second dataset.

+Another reason for the lesser accuracy is that I hypertuned the model for some other dataset and used the same hyperparameters for this dataset.
+The best hyperparameters for this dataset can be different than the first dataset.

 ## Linear Regression